Power may be back for thousands on Wednesday night as authorities continue to go through tips on electric substation attack

 The tens of thousands of customers in central North Carolina who haven't had power since two weekend attacks on utility substations should see the lights come on by late Wednesday, a spokesperson for Duke Energy said at a news conference.

-Duke Energy, which has has about 47,000 customers in Moore County, has made "very good progress" since Saturday and moved up its restoration timeline by a day, saying it expects most customers to have power restored by late Wednesday.
+Duke Energy, which has has about 47,000 customers in Moore County, said it has made good progress since Saturday and moved up its restoration timeline by a day, saying it expects most customers to have power restored by late Wednesday.

 "That will not happen all at once," Duke Energy spokesperson Jeff Brooks said Tuesday afternoon.
 "You will see waves of customers coming on.
 A few thousand at a time."

-He said new equipment has been installed but it needs to be calibrated and tested so that it works in sync with the grid.
+New equipment has been installed, but it needs to be calibrated and tested so that it works in sync with the grid, Brooks said.

 About 35,000 customers in Moore County remained without power Tuesday afternoon, according to Brooks.

-The mayor of Southern Pines called the attack a cruel and selfish act.
+The mayor of Southern Pines, a town of about 15,900 residents situated in the county, called the attack a cruel and selfish act.

 "There are so many people that are hurting," Mayor Carol Haney said on CNN on Monday.
 The revenue stream has been stopped.
 If you have health issues, it is critical.
 It is just a horrible, horrible, terrorist, in my opinion, act."